GabeScott/standard-works-vault/General Conference/1998 April - Children and the Family.md

 My father taught me:

-Duty and charity as I saw him leave his own work on many occasions to go to the aid of ward members.
+- Duty and charity as I saw him leave his own work on many occasions to go to the aid of ward members.

-Faith as I listened to him pray and observed him give priesthood blessings to family members and others.
+- Faith as I listened to him pray and observed him give priesthood blessings to family members and others.

-Love as I watched him tenderly care for his parents in their older years.
+- Love as I watched him tenderly care for his parents in their older years.

-Standards as he used experience and current events to teach me concerning the path that he expected me to follow.
+- Standards as he used experience and current events to teach me concerning the path that he expected me to follow.

-Dependability as he bought me an alarm clock and then assigned me five cows to milk night and morning during my high school years.
+- Dependability as he bought me an alarm clock and then assigned me five cows to milk night and morning during my high school years.

 He taught integrity as I can truthfully say I never saw him do a dishonest thing.

 My mother also taught many things.
 She taught:

-Thrift as she practiced the spirit of that pioneer adage “Use it up, wear it out, make it do, or do without.”
+- Thrift as she practiced the spirit of that pioneer adage, “Use it up, wear it out, make it do, or do without.”

-Sacrifice as I saw her many times go without, that her children might have.
+- Sacrifice as I saw her many times go without, that her children might have.

-Chastity as early on she made clear her expectations that her children be morally clean.
+- Chastity as early on she made clear her expectations that her children be morally clean.

-Love as I saw and felt a mother’s love in our home.
+- Love as I saw and felt a mother’s love in our home.

-Kindness as I can genuinely say I never saw her do an unkind thing.
+- Kindness as I can genuinely say I never saw her do an unkind thing.

 I thank the Lord for loving parents who taught values both spiritual and moral and who wisely made it clear that there were certain nonnegotiables—among them, attendance at Church meetings, payment of tithing, reading of scriptures, and respect for parents and Church leaders.
 And most significantly, they taught by what they did, not just by what they said.

 So crucial in strengthening families is the realization that strong family relationships don’t just happen.
 It takes time.
 It takes commitment, it takes prayer, and it takes work.
 Parents must realize their responsibility and willingly assume it.
 The joy and happiness that will result is indescribable.

-Our beloved prophet, President Gordon B. Hinckley, has counseled: “Keep nurturing and loving your children. ...
-Among all the assets you possess nothing is so precious as your children” (quoted in Church News, 3 Feb.
+Our beloved prophet, President Gordon B. Hinckley, has counseled: “Keep nurturing and loving your children. … Among all the assets you possess nothing is so precious as your children” (quoted in *Church News,* 3 Feb.
 1996, 2).

 I leave you my witness that the proclamation on the family, which I referred to earlier, is modern-day revelation provided to us by the Lord through His latter-day prophets.

 God lives; Jesus is the Christ; this is His Church, led by a living prophet, in the name of Jesus Christ, amen.